-- I. CONTRACTOR shall comply with the COUNTY's ongoing comprehensive Quality Assessment and Performance Improvement (QAPI) Program (42 C.F.R. § 438.330(a)) and work with the COUNTY to improve established outcomes by following structural and operational processes and activities that are consistent with current practice standards. - II.
-CONTRACTOR shall participate in quality improvement (QI) activities, including clinical and non-clinical performance improvement projects (PIPs), as requested by the COUNTY in relation to state and federal requirements and responsibilities, to improve health outcomes and clients' satisfaction over time.
-Other QI activities include quality assurance, collection and submission of performance measures specified by the COUNTY, mechanisms to detect both underutilization and overutilization of services, client and system outcomes, utilization management, utilization review, provider appeals, provider credentialing and re-credentialing, and client grievances.
-CONTRACTOR shall measure, monitor, and annually report to the COUNTY its performance. - III.
+- I. CONTRACTOR shall comply with COUNTY's ongoing comprehensive Quality Assessment and Performance Improvement (QAPI) Program (42 C.F.R. § 438.330(a)) and work with COUNTY to improve established outcomes by following structural and operational processes and activities that are consistent with current practice standards. - II.
+CONTRACTOR shall participate in quality improvement activities, including clinical and non-clinical performance improvement projects (PIPs), as requested by COUNTY in relation to state and federal requirements and responsibilities, to improve health outcomes and clients' satisfaction over time.
+Other QI activities include quality assurance, collection and submission of performance measures specified by COUNTY, mechanisms to detect both underutilization and overutilization of services, client and system outcomes, utilization management, utilization review, provider appeals, provider credentialing and re-credentialing, and client grievances.
+CONTRACTOR shall measure, monitor, and annually report its performance to COUNTY. - III.
 CONTRACTOR shall implement mechanisms to assess client/family satisfaction based on COUNTY's guidance.
-The CONTRACTOR shall assess client/family satisfaction by:

-- a.
-Surveying client/family satisfaction with the CONTRACTOR's services at least annually. - b.
+CONTRACTOR shall assess client/family satisfaction by: - Surveying client/family satisfaction with CONTRACTOR's services at least annually. - b.
 Evaluating client grievances, appeals and State Hearings at least annually. - c.
-Evaluating requests to change persons providing services at least annually. - Informing the COUNTY and clients of the results of client/family satisfaction activities. - IV.
+Evaluating requests to change persons providing services at least annually. - Informing COUNTY and clients of the results of client/family satisfaction activities. - IV.
 CONTRACTOR, if applicable, shall implement mechanisms to monitor the safety and effectiveness of medication practices.
-This mechanism shall be under the supervision of a person licensed to prescribe or dispense prescription drugs, at least annually. - V. CONTRACTOR shall implement mechanisms to monitor appropriate and timely intervention of occurrences that raise quality of care concerns.
-The CONTRACTOR shall take appropriate follow-up action when such an occurrence is identified.
-The results of the intervention shall be evaluated by the CONTRACTOR at least annually and shared with the COUNTY. - VI.
+This mechanism shall be under the supervision of a person licensed to prescribe or dispense prescription drugs, at least annually.

+- V. CONTRACTOR shall implement mechanisms to monitor appropriate and timely intervention of occurrences that raise quality of care concerns.
+CONTRACTOR shall take appropriate follow-up action when such an occurrence is identified.
+The results of the intervention shall be evaluated by CONTRACTOR at least annually and shared with COUNTY. - VI.
 CONTRACTOR shall assist COUNTY, as needed, with the development and implementation of Corrective Action Plans. - VII.
 CONTRACTOR shall collaborate with COUNTY to create a QI Work Plan with documented annual evaluations and documented revisions as needed.
-The QI Work Plan shall evaluate the impact and effectiveness of its quality assessment and performance improvement program. - VIII.
-CONTRACTOR shall attend and participate in the COUNTY's Quality Improvement Committee (QIC) to recommend policy decisions, review and evaluate results of QI activities, including PIPs, institute needed QI actions, and ensure follow-up of QI processes.
-CONTRACTOR shall ensure that there is active participation by the CONTRACTOR's practitioners and providers in the QIC. - IX.
-CONTRACTOR shall assist COUNTY, as needed, with the development and implementation of Corrective Action Plans. - X. CONTRACTOR shall participate, as required, in annual, independent external quality reviews (EQR) of the quality, timeliness, and access to the services covered under this Contract, which are conducted pursuant to Subpart E of Part 438 of the Code of Federal Regulations.
+The QI Work Plan shall evaluate the impact and effectiveness of its QAPI program. - VIII.
+CONTRACTOR shall attend and participate in COUNTY's Quality Improvement Committee (QIC) to recommend policy decisions, review and evaluate results of QI activities, including PIPs, institute needed QI actions, and ensure follow-up of QI processes.
+CONTRACTOR shall ensure that there is active participation by CONTRACTOR's practitioners and providers in the QIC. - IX.
+CONTRACTOR shall assist COUNTY, as needed, with the development and implementation of Corrective Action Plans. - X. CONTRACTOR shall participate, as required, in annual, independent external quality reviews (EQR) of quality, timeliness, and access to services covered under this Agreement, which are conducted pursuant to Subpart E of Part 438 of the Code of Federal Regulations.
 (42 C.F.R. §§ 438.350(a) and 438.320)